Katlego-Sekoele/gigs/README.md

 # Student Services Marketplace

 This is a web application built with Next.js that provides a platform for students to buy and sell services from each other.
 The website is largely unfinished and was just used as a playground to test and learn React.js and Next.js.
-The website is publicly hosted on this link https://gigs-silk.vercel.app/.
+The website is publicly hosted on this [link](https://gigs-silk.vercel.app/).

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).